VanillaCold/Spore-VehicleTestDrive/readme.md

-Spore - Vehicle Test Drive
+*Spore - Vehicle Test Drive*

-As the name suggests, this mod for Spore adds a vehicle test drive, which is accessed through the `enterCustomGameMode` cheat.
+As the name suggests, this mod for Spore adds a vehicle test drive, which is accessed through the `enterCustomGameMode` cheat or through the test drive button in building/vehicle editors.